gintautassulskus/graphql_proposal_map/graphql_wg_map.md

 #### Limiting Key type to String
 The above specification limits the key type to String.
 The decision is taken due to the following reasons:
 1. JSON supports only String keys.
-2. String key reuses JSON primitive data produces for minimal size and simplicity.
+2. Keys of type Object would require elaborate JSON structures and would be prone to ambiguities in terms of interpretation.